tiburce01/testing/README.md

 To work through the first exercise, follow this process

-1. `cd` into `hello` and bowling from the root folder of this project
+1. `cd` into `hello` for example from the root folder of this project
 2. Run `rake`, to run the tests.
 It will fail with the following error:
 3. If the test fails to run and you get a `rake aborted!
 No Rakefile found` or any other error message not like the one above ensure that your working directory (`pwd` to see the path) contains no spaces as this is a common mistake made by people new to Rspec.
    Second solution : Change the path require in bowling_spec.rb and hello_spec.rb to require 'lib/bowling' and 'lib/hello' for run , after run rake.